pippinbarr/v-r-5/process/talks/talk.md

 - Time-sliced
 - Conversation with materials (at least for me)
 - How design "really happens," rather than the idealized view of design documents and final releases - the demonolithing of design, and also the deInstagramming of process

-- The idea of the closing statement
-- The idea of the talk that is built within the method that helps you to reflect on what it all means